milafternoon/molywood/README.md

 + Multiple actions (e.g. rotation and zoom_in) can be performed simultaneously if they are encircled in curly brackets and separated with semicolons, e.g. `{rotate t=1s angle=50; zoom_in t=1s scale=2}`;
-they can also be split over several lines for clarity
+they can also be split over several lines for clarity (here the second `t=1s` parameter specification will supersede the first, so that time might as well only be specified once)
 + A line starting with a `$` sign specifies global keywords, e.g.
 `$ global fps=20`
 + true/false values can be specified as `true/false`, `yes/no` or in
 shorthand notation (`t/f`, `y/n`)

+### Notes on extra graphics features

++ External figures (e.g. ending credits) can be featured in the movies.
+The external graphics file has to be listed in the global `figure` directive, and its index in the list has to be specified as a parameter in `show_figure`.
+In this way, multiple graphics files can be accessed independently by each `scene` object.
++ Insets and overlays will be added soon
++ Dynamic figure generation through matplotlib will be added soon